dmeese/Obsidian-Apps/README.md

 - **Empty Notes**: Check that source files contain readable text content
 - **LLM Errors**: Verify Gemini API key is valid and has sufficient quota
 - **File Deletion**: Use `--keep-files` flag if you want to preserve source documents
+- **Wikilink Issues**: The system automatically cleans malformed wikilinks, but ensure your LLM prompt is clear about format requirements

 ### Getting Help